-Prerequisite: Students will be required to test for NIMS Machining Level I Measurement, Materials, and Safety including parts and operation as well as application.
+This course is designed to build a foundation in precision machining.
+Classroom discussion focuses on theory, terminology, including parts and operation as well as application.
 Students learn the basic setup and operation of the vertical milling machine, its accessories and attachments, speeds and feeds, metal cutting techniques, drilling and reaming.
 Students mill parts to specification using appropriate safety procedures.